jorol/processing-marc/extract.md

 ## ... with Catmandu

 Catmandu uses a [domain specific language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) called "fix" to extract, map and tranform data.
-Several "fixes" for library specifc data format like [MARC](https://metacpan.org/pod/Catmandu::MARC) and [PICA](https://metacpan.org/pod/Catmandu::PICA) are available.
+Several "fixes" for library specifc data formats like [MARC](https://metacpan.org/pod/Catmandu::MARC) and [PICA](https://metacpan.org/pod/Catmandu::PICA) are available.
 Most common "fixes" are documented on a [cheat sheet](https://librecat.org/assets/catmandu_cheat_sheet.pdf).
 "Fixes" can be used as command-line options or stored in a "fix" file:

 ```terminal
 $ catmandu convert MARC to CSV --fix 'marc_map(001,id); retain_field(id)' < loc.mrc